Skippy Whitaker

-Lucian Cary "Skippy" Whitaker (August 29, 1930 – August 1990) was an American basketball player.
+Lucian Cary "Skippy" Whitaker (August 29, 1930 – August 1990) was an American professional basketball player.
 He won an NCAA championship at the University of Kentucky in 1951 and played briefly in the National Basketball Association (NBA).

-Whitaker, a 6'1 guard, played collegiately at Kentucky for Adolph Rupp.
+Whitaker, a 6'1 Point guard, played collegiately at Kentucky for Adolph Rupp.
 As a junior, he was a member of the Wildcats' 1951 national championship team.

-He was drafted by the Indianapolis Olympians in the 1952 NBA draft.
-However, his only NBA action came playing three games for the Boston Celtics during the 1954–55 NBA season.
-Whitaker scored 2 points in his 15 total minutes in the NBA.
+Whitaker was drafted by the Indianapolis Olympians in the 1952 NBA draft.
+He served as a second lieutenant in the United States Marine Corps after his graduation from the University of Kentucky in May 1952.

+Whitaker played three games for the Boston Celtics during the 1954–55 NBA season.
+He scored 2 points in his 15 total minutes in the NBA.

+Whitaker is believed to have died in London during August 1990.